asimazbunzel/stevma/docs/usage.rst

    # MESA options
    mesa:
-     # location of the MESA installation
+     # mesa*: environment variables needed by the MESA code
      mesa_dir: "/home/asimazbunzel/Developments/mesa-r15140"

-     # location of the software development kit of MESA
      mesasdk_root: "/home/asimazbunzel/Developments/mesasdk-20.12.1"

-     # location of the caches folder of MESA
      mesa_caches_dir: "/home/asimazbunzel/.cache/mesa-r15140"

-     # location of your local copy of the mesabin2dco custom MESA build
-     # (only needed if `id: "mesabin2dco"`)
+     # mesabin2dco_dir: if using custom MESAbin2dco, set path to directory
      mesabin2dco_dir: "/home/asimazbunzel/Developments/mesabin2dco"

-     # files with the name of the columns to be saved by MESA
+     # *_columns_filename: files with the name of the columns to be saved as output of each simulation
+     #                     in the grid by MESA
      history_columns_filename:
      profile_columns_filename:
      binary_history_columns_filename:

-   # options for the manager of simulations
+   # Options for the manager which launches the simulations
    manager:
-     # identifier of the manager. options are: "shell", "slurm"
+     # identifier of the manager.
+Options are: "shell", "slurm"
-     manager: "slurm"
+     manager: "shell"

-     # prefix to prepend to job filename(s)
+     # job_*: prefix to prepend to job filename(s)
-     job_file_prefix: "example/runs/hmxb_"
+     job_file_prefix: "example/runs/example_"
      job_filename: "run.sh"

-     # hpc options are only used if manager is "slurm"
+     # hpc: these options are only used if manager is either "pbs" or "slurm"
      hpc:
        name: "example_slurm"
        email: "asimazbunzel@iar.unlp.edu.ar"